appzic/layout-css-modules/README.md

 # Layout CSS Modules

-Layout CSS Modules is a CSS grid system based on Bootstrap's grid, but with the added benefits of CSS modules.
-With this library, you can create responsive layouts for your web applications with ease.
+Layout CSS Modules is a mobile-first, twelve column system based on a flexbox layout, that takes advantage of CSS modules for simpler styling and maintenance, allowing you to easily create responsive layouts for your web applications inspired by Bootstrap.

 ## Installation